Meheer17/Beckn/README.md

   - How long it will take to get results (turnaround time)
   - Additional services like personalized recommendations
   - Credentials showing they're qualified and certified
+  - Ratings and experience of the service provider

 ### 4.2.
 Order

 - The farmer reviews all available options and chooses a provider based on what matters most to them (price, convenience, reputation, etc.)
+- The service provider shares additional details:
+  - Available time slots for service
+  - Exact pricing based on collection method
+  - Prerequisites for sample collection (soil preparation steps)
+  - Terms and conditions including cancellations and refunds
 - The farmer then provides specific details:
   - Whether they want someone to come collect samples or they'll drop them off
   - Exactly which fields or plots need testing (with locations for multiple areas)
   - When they'd prefer the collection to happen
-  - What crops they plan to grow (so recommendations can be tailored)
+  - Optional crop information (current and previous crops, varieties, yields)
-  - How they want to pay and any subsidy programs they qualify for
+  - How they want to pay (cash on delivery, digital payment, etc.)
 - The app follows a three-step process to confirm the order:
   - `select`: Checks final availability and confirms exact pricing
   - `init`: Begins the booking process and sets up payment